Kiord/SpaceBrowser/README.md

 Prebuilt versions are available on the [Releases page](https://github.com/Kiord/SpaceBrowser/releases): MSI and portable EXE for Windows, DEB/RPM packages and a portable binary for Linux, and DMG/ZIP packages for macOS.

-SpaceBrowser can be launched in a terminal, see `--help`.
+-SpaceBrowser can be launched in a terminal, see `--help`.

 To build SpaceBrowser from source, install Go 1.27 and the [Wails v2 development dependencies](https://wails.io/docs/gettingstarted/installation/), then run: